msierraltav/fake-movie-db/README.md

 ![Fake Movie DB Preview](./docs/main.png)

 A full-stack application for searching movies by title, actor, or genre.
-Built with .NET Core EF backend, deno & React frontend, and SQL Server database all of them running in docker containers.
+Built with .NET Core EF backend, deno and React frontend, and SQL Server database all of them running in docker containers.

 ## Requirements